-- 1 Investigate a range of complex mechanisms and structures - 2 Develop mechanical or structural solutions to solve complex problems
+- 1 Investigate a range of mechanical and pneumatic systems - 2 Develop mechanical or pneumatic solutions to solve problems

 This Unit is available as a free-standing Unit.
-The Unit Specification should be read in conjunction with the Unit Support Notes which provide advice and guidance on delivery, assessment approaches and development of skills for learning, skills for life and skills for work.
-Exemplification of the standards in this Unit is given in Unit Assessment Support.
+The Unit Specification should be read in conjunction with the Unit Support Notes which provides advice and guidance on delivery, assessment approaches and development of skills for learning, skills for life and skills for work.
+Exemplification of the standards in this Unit is given in the Unit Assessment Support.